-Analytical Techniques for Public Service (ATPS) II Winter 2017

-Lecture meets in SEM 2 D1105 See Canvas for seminar rooms See Canvas for up-to-date schedule and assignment information

-Faculty Email Office Hours Marc Baldwin baldwinm@evergreen.edu By appointment Larry Geri geril@evergreen.edu By appointment Cheryl Simrell King kingcs@evergreen.edu By appointment

-TESC MPA MISSION STATEMENT

-"Be the Change"

-Our students, faculty and staff create learning communities to explore and implement socially just, democratic public service.
+Analytical Techniques for Public Service (ATPS) II Winter 2018 Lecture meets in Sem II D1105 Seminar rooms: D2015, D2017, D2109 See Canvas for up-to-date schedule and assignment information Faculty Email Office Hours Lucky Anguelov anguelol@evergreen.edu By Appointment Cali Ellis ellisc@evergreen.edu Th 1-4 pm Doreen Swetkis swetkisd@evergreen.edu By Appointment TESC MPA MISSION STATEMENT "Be the Change" Our students, faculty and staff create learning communities to explore and implement socially just, democratic public service.
 We think critically and creatively; communicate effectively; work collaboratively; embrace diversity; we value fairness and equity; advocate powerfully on behalf of the public; and imagine new possibilities to accomplish positive change in our workplaces and in our communities.

-COURSE DESCRIPTION AND OBJECTIVES

-Analytical Techniques for Public Service is a two-quarter long Core program for second-year MPA students.
-While we focus each quarter on specific approaches to applied public service research, the intent is that the learning objectives of the program are achieved across both quarters.
-The learning objectives include:

-- Understand research methodology; understand why we do research in public service; - Understand how various approaches can be used to maintain the status quo and/or as instruments of positive social/economic/political change. - Be able to situate analytic techniques in management/public policy (the context); understand the importance of these techniques; - Understand analytic techniques in practice (public policy; budgeting and finance; performance measurement and management; evaluation research; etc); - Become facile with the critiques of analytic techniques; - Become competent in quantitative and quantitative data collection and analysis; - Develop skills in communicating about data (displaying data; presentations) and writing research reports; and - Become a savvy and sophisticated consumer of research.
+COURSE DESCRIPTION AND OBJECTIVES Analytical Techniques for Public Service is a two-quarter long Core program for second-year MPA students.
+While we will focus each quarter on specific approaches to applied public service research, the intent is that the learning objectives of the program are achieved across both quarters.
+The learning objectives include: - Understand research methodology; understand why we do research in public service; - Understand how various approaches can be used to maintain the status quo and/or as instruments of positive social/economic/political change. - Be able to situate analytic techniques in management/public policy (the context); understand the importance of these techniques; - Understand analytic techniques in practice (public policy; budgeting and finance; performance measurement and management; evaluation research; etc); - Become competent in quantitative and quantitative data collection and analysis; - Develop skills in communicating about data (displaying data; presentations) and writing research reports; and - Become a savvy and sophisticated consumer of research.